gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 - Render the current state in markup to prevent initial request.

 You will find all the changes in the [changelog](https://github.com/gridsome/gridsome/blob/master/gridsome/CHANGELOG.md)

+## Community updates

+We now have **3000** GitHub Stars 🌟🎉

+Thanks to everyone who contributed!
+Gridsome is going fast on its mission to be the best and easiest way to build modern websites and PWAs for any data source.